vzaccaria/pandoc-mm/README.md

 -   `:color:` is any color in a syntax understandable by [Tikz](http://www.texample.net/tikz/).

 - `:placement:` absolute coordinates of the annotation.
 If not present, *i*) it is assumed to be placed below the previous annotation or *ii)* if it is the first annotation then it is assumed to be `current page.south east`.
-Use property `HELPLINES` to show a grid in the pdf.
+Use property `HELPLINES` (see commented text in the example above) to show a help grid in the pdf.

 *Warning*: it turns out that the official org-mode grammar does not accept spaces between properties, or between properties and headings.
 These are thus invalid headings: